ancamaxim/TCP-UDP-Client-Server/README.md

 # README

-Client-server application for TCP and UDP message sending and handling.
+Client-server application for TCP and UDP message sending and handling implemented in C++.

 This application consists of 2 main files: